tendermint/tendermint/docs/rfc/rfc-018-bls-agg-exploration.md

 IBC would no longer need to transmit a large set of signatures when updating state.
 These state updates do not happen for every IBC packet, only when changing an IBC light client's view of the counterparty chain's state.
-General [packets][ibc-packet] only contain enough information to correctly route the data to the counterparty chain.
+General [IBC packets][ibc-packet] only contain enough information to correctly route the data to the counterparty chain.

 IBC does persist commit signatures to the chain in these `MsgUpdateClient`